 National forests are public lands and by law are available for multiple uses, such as mining.
-Federal mining laws allow development of mines and quarries as long as their development, operation and closure meet these and other relevant federal laws and regulations.
+Federal mining laws allow development of mines and quarries as long as their development, operation and closure meet all applicable federal laws and regulations.

 How many and what kinds of jobs will be available once you begin commercial production?

 How will your operations impact the recreational use of the area?

-As proposed, the project will result in approximately 9 miles of Forest Service roads being removed from public access.
-The US Forest Service (USFS) will consider recreational use alternatives in preparation of the EIS.
-The mine area, consisting of both public and private land (approximately 1,700 acres), will not be open during mining operations to recreation for safety reasons.
+The U.S. Forest Service (USFS) will consider recreational use alternatives in preparation of the Environmental Impact Statement (EIS).
+The mine area, consisting of both public and private land (approximately 1,700 acres), is not expected to be open during mining operations to recreation for safety reasons.